How to stand out in a crowded job market

 An interview is also an important opportunity for you to ask questions of your own.
 What you ask can help you stand out by showing that you’re genuinely interested in the role and that you’ve done some background research on the organisation.

-Try asking, ‘What skills and attributes do successful people at your company usually have?’ or, Walker suggests, at the end of the interview ask: ‘How do you think I match up with this position?’
+Try asking, ‘What skills and attributes do successful people at your company usually have?’ or, Lambart suggests, at the end of the interview ask: ‘How do you think I match up with this position?’

-These articles have more ideas on questions to ask your interviewer.
+These articles have more ideas on questions to ask your interviewer

 It’s rarely easy landing a new job, particularly in competitive fields and when there’s a high proportion of job seekers in the market.
 To stand out, make sure your resumé can be read by ATS software and differentiate yourself with relevant USPs, quantified skills, and memorable, well-prepared responses in your job interview.